How to limit bandwidth with Nginx

 Error handling when disconnected in the middle of a session

 Bandwidth limiting is effective for this as well.
 Limit bandwidth to create a situation where the download takes a sufficient amount of time.
-When the download has made some progress, execute the following command to bring the server down.
+Then, when the download has made some progress, execute the following command to bring the server down.

 % docker-compose down

 Verify that the app correctly executes the error handling and gets out of the download process.
-In my case, I also combined limit_rate_after and proceeded all the way through to about halfway, then executed the command when it slowed down.
+In my case, I also combined limit_rate_after and proceeded through to about halfway, then executed the command when it slowed down.

 Error handling when a file does not exist